Top SEO for Real Estate Strategies, Tips, and Examples [2022 Edition]

 As we’ve discussed in previous chapters, getting SEO rankings can benefit your business in many ways, such as…

-- Getting free and consistent traffic to your website.
+- Get free and consistent traffic to your website.

 - Generating high-quality leads every single month.